keiche/yara-compendium/README.md

 # Configuration Files

 ## config.yml
+This configuration file has example values and must be edited before usage.
 * `git_repos` (list of dictionaries) - Configuration details for each remote git repository to pull Yara signatures from
   * `name` (str) - Arbitrary string of what to name this repository
   * `url` (str) - Link to the remote git repository